fss18/al_agent_sigterm/README.md

 * This container is intended to run along with another containers in the same Pods
 * If API user key and Customer ID is provided, it will attempt to clean up the AL Agent registration from Alert Logic backend when the Pod is terminated / destroyed

 Sample Usage in Standalone Docker
 ================

 * I don't recommend running this on standalone Docker daemon, unless if you set "--network=host" to allow the AL Agent to inspect the host network traffic
-* Sample command: `docker run -d -t wellysiauw/al_agent_sigterm:latest "start" "vaporator.alertlogic.com" "UNIQUE REG KEY" "API KEY" "CID NUMBER" "DEN"`
+* Sample command: `docker run -d -t wellysiauw/al_agent_sigterm:latest start THREAT_MANAGER_IP UNIQUE REG KEY API KEY CID DEN`
+* If the docker host can access internet directly, change THREAT_MANAGER_IP to "" (empty parameter)
 * If API user key and Customer ID is provided, it will attempt to clean up the AL Agent registration from Alert Logic backend when the container is stopped.
 Dont try to re-start the container, instead delete and recreate it.